RMLio/social-media-archiving/mappings/README.md

 * Generate direct links (`dcterms:isPartOf`) between collections and tweets: `construct-item-collection-links.sparql`
 * Generate direct links (`schema:mentions`) between tweets and recognized named entities: `construct-named-entities.sparql`

-## YARRRML mapping rules
+## YARRRML mapping - collection level

-Several YARRRML files are used to initially generate RDF on collection and on item level.

-### Collection level - meta information

 Collection level data are collected from SFMs PostgreSQL database.
 There is no notification mechanism with the RabbitMQ message queue which could trigger a mapping.